 John Lewitt is a singer, multi-instrumentalist, and songwriter based in Toronto, Canada.
 He writes and records music which weaves its way through multiple genres; Country, Rock, Folk Pop, and Americana.

 He is proud to have had the following songs played frequently on Canadian radio, ranging from CBC Radio’s Afternoon Drive & Fresh Air shows to regional stations; “Go On”, “The Reason Why”, “Fallback (Stage Fright)”, "Perfect Storm", "All Good Things" and “Figure It Out”.

 Over his career he has played in a variety of bands and at a variety of venues.
-Some of his favourite appearances include playing at Roy Thompson Hall (Toronto), the French Quarter Festival (New Orleans), and Park West (Chicago).
+Some of his favourite appearances include playing at Roy Thompson Hall (Toronto), the Horseshoe Tavern (Toronto), the French Quarter Festival (New Orleans), and Park West (Chicago).

 John has been featured in Recording Magazine several times over the past few years and this is a sampling of what Marty Peters has had to say about his work: “Catchy, catchy tune….A fine summer soundtrack… John is quite obviously a talented musician and engineer; the good performances and tones he achieved would have been impossible if he were not.”

 'FINDING MY VOICE' BY JOHN LEWITT